heathercreighton/High-School-Program/README.md

 ### Introductions
 1. Who we are
 2. Who you are, where you live, why you're here and what you expect to get out of this course?
-3. If you could build any automated system or robot, What would it do?
+Have you made any cool projects you want to share?
-4. What technologies do we use here at HD?
+3. What technologies do we use here at HD?
-5. We're going to teach you Python b/c of its simple to understand syntax makes it a great first language.
+4. We're going to teach you Python b/c of its simple to understand syntax makes it a great first language.
-    * Python is an interpretted language.
-What does that mean?
-6. Introduce the game you'll create by the end of the week.
-TODO: LINK final simplified game here.
+5. Introduce the game you'll create by the end of the week.

 ### repl.it
 1. Show repl.it - Stands for read-eval-print loop